-- 3.6 Components and most products should be prepared in at least a grade D environment in order to give low microbial and particulate counts, suitable for filtration and sterilization.
-Where the product is at unusual risk of microbial contamination (e.g. because it actively supports microbial growth, must be held for a long period before sterilization, or is necessarily not processed mainly in closed vessels), the preparation should generally be done in a grade C environment. - 3.7 The filling of products for terminal sterilization should generally be done in at least a grade C environment. - 3.8 Where the product is at unusual risk of contamination from the environment (e.g. because the filling operation is slow or the containers are wide-necked or are necessarily exposed for more than a few seconds before sealing), the filling should be done in a grade A zone with at least a grade C background. - 3.9 The preparation and filling of ointments, creams, suspensions and emulsions should generally be done in a grade C environment before terminal sterilization. - 3.10 Terminally sterilised veterinary medicinal products may be manufactured in a clean area of a lower grade but at least in a grade D environment
+- 3.6 Manufacturing (preparation of components, products and filling) must be done in at least a grade D environment in order to give low microbial and particulate counts, suitable for filtration and sterilization. - 3.7 Where the product is at unusual risk of contamination from the environment (e.g. because the filling operation is slow or the containers are wide-necked or are necessarily exposed for more than a few seconds before sealing), the filling should be done in a grade A zone with at least a grade C background and preparation of components and products should be under class C.